 Further detail on some of the subjects discussed in this guide, which in some cases are intended for specific types of businesses or professionals, is available on our website.
 For example:

-Information sheet: Market misconduct risks — a guide for MIS managers (August 2015)

 Guidance note: Governance under Part 4 of the FMC Act (September 2014)

 Guidance note: Monitoring investment risk in KiwiSaver schemes (March 2014).